krupa15/PickyEater/README.md

     - Ingredients.js ---> Component for health label in DetailScreen.js
     - listItem.js ---> To bind data in flatlit in HomeScreen.js
     - img ---> folder which contains images used in application
-- store ---> Folder which contains files to store and pass data between screens
-    - storeAction.js ---> to store changed values
-    - storeReducer.js ---> to store state changes
 <p>&nbsp;</p>

 ## Issues and Bugs